Credit Card Debt Consolidation Methods

 High Fees

-Debt counseling services, such as those offered by Chase, often come with high fees that can add to the financial burden of individuals already struggling with debt.
+Debt counselling services, such as those offered by Chase, often come with high fees that can add to the financial burden of individuals already struggling with debt.
 These fees may include upfront costs, monthly service charges, and other hidden expenses.

 Impact on Credit Score